config-i1/greybox/README.md

 ### Models evaluation functions
 1. ro - rolling origin evaluation (see the vignette).
-2. rmc - Regression for Multiple Comparison of forecasting methods.
-This function has been removed from the package, starting from the v0.5.9
+2. rmcb - Regression for Multiple Comparison with the Best.
+This is a simplified version of the nemenyi / MCB test, relying on regression on ranks of methods.
 3. measures - the error measures for the provided forecasts.
 Includes MPE, MAPE, MASE, sMAE, sMSE, RelMAE, RelRMSE, MIS, sMIS, RelMIS, pinball and others.
 <!--5. nemenyi - non-parametric test for comparison of multiple classifiers / methods.
 This function not only conducts the test, but also provide the plots, showing the ranks of the different methods together with their confidence intervals.-->